 The Batman and the Changing Identity of the “Superhero” Film

-This new version, starring Robert Pattinson as the caped crusader, is the brainchild of New York-born filmmaker Matt Reeves, whose most recent work with the Planet of the Apes trilogy showcased his ability to breathe new life into a tired franchise.
-Of course, Batman is of a very different ilk and appreciation, despite the best efforts of Zack Schnyder to drive the beloved character into the ground.
+This new adaptation starring Robert Pattinson is the brainchild of New York-born filmmaker Matt Reeves, whose most recent work with The Planet of the Apes series showcased his ability to breathe new life into a tired franchise.
+Of course, Batman is of a very different ilk and much broader appreciation, despite the best efforts of Zack Snyder to drive the beloved character into the ground.
+On the face of it, then, the time seemed rife to attempt a reboot of DC’s flagship commodity.
+I shelved my admiration for Christopher Nolan’s The Dark Knight Trilogy in order to view this new film with a fresh, unbiased perspective.

-While I wasn’t overly enamoured with ‘The Batman’, I do hold esteem for Reeves’ attempt to diversify and establish a unique perspective on the franchise.
+While I wasn’t overly enamoured with The Batman, I do hold esteem for Reeves’ attempt to diversify as the caped crusader and establish a unique perspective on the franchise.
 I valued Pattinson’s Batman.
-He’s flawed, vulnerable and rough around the edges.
-He’s ultimately yet unsure of his place in Gotham; he’s a distance from the assured gravitas we associate with Batman, and this portrayal is mirrored in the narrative and stylistic elements of the overall picture.
+He’s flawed, vulnerable, rough around the edges, and unsure of his place in Gotham.
+Ultimately, he’s a distance from the assured gravitas we typically associate with Batman, and this portrayal is mirrored in the narrative and stylistic elements of the overall picture.

-This is a dark and atmospheric film that initially plays out like some gothic horror; playing with shadows and reinforcing the daunting presence of Batman.
-The use of ‘Something in the Way’ by Nirvana establishes an almost grunge-esque style that is very apparent in Pattinson’s appearance and demeanour.
-His Batman has limited dialogue across the course of the narrative, and very guarded emotions which, while not uncommon for the character, is reinforced to create a deliberate characteristic.
+This is a dark and atmospheric film that initially unfolds like a gothic horror, playing with shadows and reinforcing the daunting presence of Batman.
+The use of Something in the Way by Nirvana establishes an almost grunge-esque tone, reflected in Pattinson’s appearance and demeanour.
+His Batman has limited dialogue in the narrative and very guarded emotions which, while not uncommon for the character, is reinforced to create a deliberate characteristic.

-In truth, ‘The Batman’ has much in common with films like David Fincher’s ‘Se7en’ and ‘Zodiac’.
+In truth, The Batman has much in common with films like David Fincher’s Se7en and Zodiac.
 At its heart, it’s a noir-style detective film with a darkly spun narrative.
-Paul Dano’s eery rendition of The Riddler bears striking similarities to both John Doe of ‘Se7en’ and the Zodiac killer.
+Paul Dano’s eery rendition of The Riddler bears striking similarities to both John Doe of Se7en and the Zodiac Killer.

 All in all, this raises intrigue as to the identity of the modern “superhero” film.
 Those familiar with the Arkham game series, as well as the original comics, will point out that Batman was always known as “the world’s greatest detective.”
 But this is more than a simple throwback or redirection, “superhero” films are now so ingrained into our culture that they’re no longer tied to the conventions of the genre.

-We saw this most recently with ‘The Joker’ and even as far back as ‘Watchmen’, which deconstructed superheroes as a concept.
-The former, of course, is more anti than superhero but exists fundamentally in the same universe as Batman.
+We saw this most recently with The Joker and even as far back as Watchmen, which conceptually deconstructed the superhero.
+The former, of course, is more anti-hero than superhero but exists fundamentally in the same universe as The Batman.
 Todd Phillips’ brilliant albeit controversial picture is a dark and dramatic commentary on classism and social inequality in America.
-It has a lot to say on the mental fragility of its lead character and of America itself.
-As with Batman, Gotham is as much an influential narrative component as it is a setting.
-Likewise, there is a lack of elaborate action sequences; uncommon within the world of Batman.
+It has a great deal to say about the mental fragility of its lead character and of America itself.
+As with The Batman, Gotham is as much an influential narrative component as it is a setting.
+Likewise, there is a lack of elaborate action sequences, uncommon within the world of Batman.